geneontology/protege-tutorial/docs/Disjointness.md

 ![](./media/image32.png)

-One the ontology is classified inferred statements or axioms are shown in the various panels with a light yellow shading.
+Once the ontology is classified inferred statements or axioms are shown in the various panels with a light yellow shading.
 The class description for ‘intracellular organelle part’ should look something like the following screen shot.
 You will see that the class has been asserted equivalent to the Nothing class.
 Inside this statement a small question mark icon appears, clicking this will get an explanation from the reasoner for this inconsistency.

 ![](./media/image33.png)